pbreuss/wikitude-ionic-2-starter-app/README.md

 8) For iOS, open xcode, under Resources/WikitudeIonic2StarterApp-Info.plist add the following values:

-NSCameraUsageDescription and in the value field enter something like like "This app needs the camera for Augmented Reality."<br>
+<strong>NSCameraUsageDescription</strong> and in the value field enter something like like "This app needs the camera for Augmented Reality."<br>
-NSLocationWhenInUseUsageDescription, and a value like "This app needs your location for Geo AR"<br>
+<strong>NSLocationWhenInUseUsageDescription</strong>, and a value like "This app needs your location for Geo AR"<br>
-NSPhotoLibraryUsageDescription, and a value like "This app needs to access your photo gallery such that you can share your screenshots"<br><br>
+<strong>NSPhotoLibraryUsageDescription</strong>, and a value like "This app needs to access your photo gallery such that you can share your screenshots"<br><br>

 9) Please remember that you can't test this plugin on a browser or emulator.
 You need an Android or iOS device.
 To test on Android, type: